Alfredino | Reconstruction of a national tragedy

 June 10th, 1981, is a date in recent Italian history that is marked with an emotional wound.
 The story happens in Vermicino, near Rome.
 A six-year-old called Alfredo Rampi, affectionately nicknamed Alfredino, accidentally falls into an artesian well, a narrow cavity that goes dozens and dozens of meters into the ground.
 The operations to rescue him start immediately.
 Police, firemen, engineers, and speleologists.
 All gather to define a strategy to save the child under the desperate eyes of his parents, Franca and Ferdinando.

 But things don’t go as expected.
 Many difficulties start haunting the rescue.
-The structure of the soil, and the shape of the well, which are too narrow for an adult to pass through.
+The structure of the soil, and the shape of the well, are too narrow for an adult to pass through.
 But most of all, time.
-In fact, Alfredino suffers from heart disease that shortens the amount of hours he can be left unattended.
-Unfortunately, what everyone expects to be a story of salvation and life, three days later results in death.
+Alfredino suffers from heart disease that shortens the number of hours he can be left unattended.
+Unfortunately, what everyone expects to be a story of salvation and life, three days later, results in death.

 In 2021, forty years later, Alfredino – An Italian Story tries to reproduce the events of those painful days.